MITHaystack/digital_rf/README.rst

     sudo ldconfig

-Note that it is also possible to build the different language libraries separately by following the CMake build procedure from within the :file:`c`, :file:`matlab`, and :file:`python` directories.
+Note that it is also possible to build the different language libraries separately by following the CMake build procedure from within the `c`, `matlab`, and `python` directories.

 The MATLAB toolbox is not created by default.
 If you have MATLAB R2016a or higher and want to create an installable toolbox package, run the following from the build directory::

     make matlab

-The toolbox package will then be found at :file:`build/matlab/digital_rf.mltbx`.
+The toolbox package will then be found at `build/matlab/digital_rf.mltbx`.

 Using Conda package